-- 4. Strategy to track data lineage, right from the source systems up to consumption - the data lineage tracker provides a single snapshot of life cycle of data.
-Starting from its source onset, the tracker would depict data's movement and consumption through layers and applications. - 5.
-Data reconciliation strategy from the source systems from the data operations perspective, data reconciliation is a critical facet of quality. - 6.
-Data governance policies must not enforce constraints on data - Data governance intends to control the level of democracy within the data lake.
+4. Strategy to track data lineage, fight from the source systems up to consumption - the data lineage tracker provides a single snapshot of

+- 5. Data reconciliation strategy from the source systems from the data operations perspective, data reconciliation is a critical facet of quality. - 6.
+Data governance policies must not enforce constraints on data Data governance intends to control the level of democracy within the data lake.
 Its sole purpose of existence is to maintain the quality level through audits, compliance, and timely checks.
 Data flow, either by its size or quality, must not be constrained through governance norms. - 7.
 Data in the data lake should never get disposed.
-Data driven strategy must define steps to version the data and handle deletes and updates from the source systems. - 8.
-Support for in-place data analytics the data lake is a singular view from all the source systems to empower in-house data analytics.
+Data driven strategy must define steps to version the data and handle deletes and updates from the source systems. - Support for in-place data analytics the data lake is a singular view from all the source systems to empower in-house data analytics.
 Downstream applications can extract the data from the consumption layer to feed a disparate application. - Data security security is a critical piece of Data Lake.
 Enterprises can start with a reactive approach and strive for proactive ways to detect vulnerabilities.
 Data-centric security models should be capable of building real-time risk profiles that can help detect anomalies in user access or privileges. - 10.
-Archival strategy as part of ILM strategy (Information

-Lifecycle Management), data retention policies must be created.
+Archival strategy as part of ILM strategy (Information Lifecycle Management), data retention policies must be created.
 Retention factor of data, that resides in a relatively "cold" region of lake, must be considered, which is not a big deal in the Hadoop world though, but storage consumption multiplied by new data exploration, brings a lot of wisdom to formulate a data archival strategy.